theupdateframework/taps/tap14.md

 Not all TUF repositories have a mechanism that is able to list all directories in a folder (the equivalent of the `ls` command).
-For these repositories (such as OCI registries or http servers), as well as to prevent specification version freeze attacks, root metadata SHOULD include a `supported-versions` field that lists all versions supported by the repository to allow for client discovery.
+For these repositories (such as OCI registries or http servers), as well as to prevent specification version freeze attacks, root metadata SHOULD include a `supported_versions` field that lists all versions supported by the repository to allow for client discovery.
 As it is included in root metadata, this field will be signed by a threshold of root keys, and will contain the following fields: